yimingwu510/TAG/README.md

 --sentence_parser.py
-  this file is used to split each article into sentences，and then cut sentences into words e.g., the function cut_sentences (text, punts) split the text into sentences according to chinese punts （，；。？！,;?!） the function cut_words(sentence, segmentor,filter=[]) uses a segmentor to cut sentence into words, the list filter can be spcified by user (e.g., filtering stopwords, numbers or urls)
+  this file is used to split each article into sentences，and then cut sentences into words e.g., the function cut_sentences (text, punts) split the text into sentences according to Chinese punts （，；。？！,;?!） the function cut_words(sentence, segmentor,filter=[]) uses a segmentor to cut sentence into words, the list filter can be specified by user (e.g., filtering stop words, numbers or urls)

-  after parsing all the articles, we can save all the cutted sentences in a txt file for the next steps
+  after parsing all the articles, we can save all the segmented sentences in a txt file for the next steps

 --scanner.py
-  this file is used to identify unknown words that are composed of n-grams （in current implementation， n is set to 3） the identified new words can be saved in a new dict along with other dicts (e.g., sogou dict)
+  this file is used to identify unknown words that are composed of n-grams （in current implementation， n is set to 3） the identified new words can be saved in a new dict along with other dicts (e.g., Sogou dict)

   after identifying new words, the sentences should be re-segmented by repeating the sentence_parser.py

 2. topic terms identification

 --train_word2vec.py
-  this file is used to train a wordembedding model using Gensim's Word2vec model  (https://radimrehurek.com/gensim/)
+  this file is used to train a word embedding model using gensim's Word2vec model  (https://radimrehurek.com/gensim/)
   usage:
   #load corpus
   corpus=MyCorpus(dirname=$corpus_path$,filename=$corpus_file$,filter=$words_to_be_filtered$)